StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

    conda activate Fyp311

 ### Dataset Setup
-The dataset used within the project is **BigEarthNet-S2** which is a large-scale multi-label remote sensing dataset consisting of 590,326 patches, 19 land cover types and 12 spectral bands at 10m,20m and 60m per pixel resolution.
+The dataset used within the project is **BigEarthNet-S2** which is a large-scale multi-label remote sensing dataset consisting of
+- **590,326 patches**
+- **19 land cover types**
+- **12 spectral bands at 10m,20m and 60m per pixel resolution**

 Official Source: [BigEarthNet](https://bigearth.net/)

-By running the [data_preprocessing.py](https://github.com/StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/blob/main/FYPProjectMultiSpectral/preprocessing/data_preprocessing.py) script within the preprocessing folder, the script will
+To automatically download and pre-process the dataset run:

+      python FYPProjectMultiSpectral/preprocessing/data_preprocessing.py

+The Script will:
-- Download the Dataset
+- **Download** the Dataset
-- Extract All Necessary Files
+- **Extract** All Necessary Files
-- Clean and Organise the Dataset
+- **Clean and Organise** the Dataset

 ### Running the Project
-To run the project, simply execute the [main.py](https://github.com/StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/blob/main/main.py) script.
+To run the project, simply run:

+     python main.py

 This will launch the model selection interface, allowing users to configure and run experiments based on their desired model, dataset percentage, band combinations, and training options.

 After running the script users can:
 - Select a **Model** from: CustomModel, ResNet18, ResNet50, VGG16, VGG19, DenseNet121, Swin-Transformer and ViT-Transformer